Mounted Companies (Légion étrangère): Organizational Details

 Starting 1884, the organization of the Mounted Companies was fixed at 215 men, 3 horses and 120 mules.

-The officers were on horse, the Adjudants had each a mule.
+The officers were on horse, the Adjutants had each a mule.
 For other soldiers, there was one mule for every 2 legionairres.

 One sits on the mule and the other marches.
 Every couple of hours, at the command of "change, mount" (changez, Montez), the legionnaires would change places.
 The more senior legionnaire of the two is responsible for the mule ("titled") and the other is the "doubler".

 A mounted company progressed at 6 kilometers per hour, but in case of necessity, the mule can sustain a rapid pace and the man on foot can follow in a fast tempo cadence.
 The normal rhythm was 10 to 15 hours of marching per day, covering 40 to more than 70 km in one day, which created a considerable advantage in the desert.

 The legionnaires assigned to these units were the selected tier one (sont triés sur le volet) and only the most robust volunteers would hope to serve the "Mounting".